SaraKoutbia/rover-tracking/README.md

 ### About the tests

-Includes a simple test that runs against three inputs to verify that they match the expected output.
+The RoverTracking.Tests includes a simple test that runs against three inputs, to verify that their results produced match the expected outputs.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With